Tiryns Travel Guide

 I researched the history of Tiryns and there is a lot of conflicting information.
 It seems that the impressive fortifications were built in the 13th century BC to protect the palace complex.
 The palace was destroyed and only the ruins remain.
 Tiryns was one of the most important centres of the Mycenaean world.

 Tiryns isn't visited by tour groups so there are very few visitors.
 Although the walls are very impressive there isn't much else to see.
-However, the entry fee is only Eur 4 in summer.
 We visited on one of the 6 free admission days - see the section on tickets.

 2. Opening Hours at Tiryns